Levoment/ThatsIllegal/README.md

 ![That's Illegal Example Message](./Screenshots/ScreenMessagesExample.png)

-The command:
+### Commands:

-### `/thatsillegal_banned_items`
+`/thatsillegal banned items` - this command will show items that are banned from being picked up by a player in their respective dimensions

-can be used to get a list of
+`thatsillegal banned crafting_ingredients` - can be used to get a list of items that are banned as crafting ingredients in their respective dimensions.
-items that are banned.
 An example of what is displayed when running this command is:

 ![That's Illegal Command To List Banned Items Example](./Screenshots/ListOfBannedItemsCommandExample.png)